TeleBridge/TeleBridge/README.md

 ## Requirements
 - MongoDB Database (Atlas is fine but idk if there are ratelimits, selfhost ftw)
 - Latest NodeJS version (18.16.0+)
+- Git, if you don't have it installed you might get issues while installing npm packages

 ## Support/Help